Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Shadows of GPT fragments

 \subsection{Example 2: shadows of a GPT subsystem}

 We can get some more intuition for the shadow map by considering a simple example within quantum theory.
-In this example, the fragment in question is tomographic, and hence the shadow map acts trivially in the sense that its image and preimage are equivalent as GPTs (by Theorem~\ref{tomogshadows}).
+In this example, the fragment in question is relatively tomographic, and hence the shadow map acts trivially in the sense that its image and preimage are equivalent as GPT systems (by Theorem~\ref{tomogshadows}).
 This example was suggested by Markus M\"uller.

 Consider a fragment of a 2-dimensional quantum system comprised of an equatorial disk of states and an equatorial disk of effects, but where these disks are neither identical nor orthogonal, as shown in Figure~\ref{fig:twodisk}.